 After that moment of regression, I felt my emotional life rushing back into me.
 I felt a zest for life again, like wanting to go out on the town and have some fun.
 After that experience, the panic attacks did not recur again.

 Later in my life I studied psychology at university.
 There I learned about the psychodynamic model, with its notions of unconscious mental forces and repression of painful experiences.
 That sounded true to me in the light of my earlier panic experiences, despite the fact that this model was presented as being outdated.

-A lesson that I took away from the experience is that a healthy mind has no ‘blockades’ and that means savoring life, each in their own way, of course.
-Because when my blockade was lifted I could feel that enjoying life is the natural way.
+A lesson that I took away from my regression experience is that a healthy mind has no ‘blockades,’ which means: savoring life, each in their own way, of course.
+Because when my blockade was lifted, I could feel that enjoying life is the natural way.